SKEL-CF: Coarse-to-Fine Biomechanical Skeleton and Surface Mesh Recovery: Experiment

 \subsection{Comparison with SKEL-based approaches.}

-\paragraph{Quantitative results.} We compare to SKEL-based~\cite{SKEL} approaches in Table~\ref{tab:skel_recon}.
-Our proposed SKEL-CF achieves consistent and significant improvements over both HSMR~\cite{xia2025hsmr} and the optimization-based SKEL~\cite{SKEL} baseline across all benchmarks.
-SKEL-CF achieces significant improvement compared to previous approach arcoss all the three datasets.
-Notably, on the challenging MOYO~\cite{moyo} dataset, which involves large pose variations, self-occlusion, and ground contact, posing substantial challenges for accurate pose and shape estimation.
-SKEL-CF shows a clear advantage in this setting, achieving up to 18.6\% in terms of MPJPE and 35.4\% improvement on PA-MPJPE.
+\paragraph{Quantitative results.} We compare SKEL-based methods in Table~\ref{tab:skel_recon} and Table~\ref{tab:smpl_recon_humanmodel}.
+Among end-to-end approaches, SKEL-CF consistently outperforms prior work HSMR~\cite{xia2025hsmr} across all datasets.
+On the challenging MOYO~\cite{moyo} benchmark, SKEL-CF achieves up to 18.6\% MPJPE and 35.4\% PA-MPJPE improvements, demonstrating strong robustness under large pose variations and occlusions.
+We also evaluate two two-stage baselines that first estimate SMPL parameters and then fit them to SKEL: HMR2.0 + SKEL fitting and CameraHMR + SKEL fitting.
+While CameraHMR + SKEL fit achieves competitive results on MOYO and MOYO-HARD, its performance drops on 3DPW, indicating limited stability across datasets.
+Moreover, the fitting-based approach is computationally expensive (approximately 4 minute per image on RTX 3090), whereas SKEL-CF runs in a single forward pass (approximately 0.8 second per image), making it both more efficient and more reliable.

-\paragraph{Visual results.} We provide a visual comparison with HSMR~\cite{xia2025hsmr} in Figure~\ref{fig:compare-hsmr}.
-As shown, the proposed SKEL-CF achieves more accurate skeletal estimation and mesh reconstruction.
-More visual examples similar to Figure~\ref{fig:compare-hsmr} are included in in Appendix, Figure~\ref{fig:compare-hsmr-sup}.
+\paragraph{Visual results.} We provide a visual comparison with HSMR~\cite{xia2025hsmr} in Fig.~\ref{fig:compare-hsmr}.
+As shown, the proposed SKEL-CF achieves more accurate skeleton and surface reconstruction.
+More visual examples similar to Fig.~\ref{fig:compare-hsmr} are included in supplementary material.